 Why is Aqua Homo more sought-after than B1 or B2?

 Aqua Homo has two advantages over B1/B2: it displays a visually superior, deeper turquoise due to gene dosage, and it passes the Aqua gene to every offspring, making it a guaranteed Aqua producer rather than a 50% Aqua producer.
-Both factors justify the demand sought-after.
+Together, those two factors are why Aqua Homo is the form breeders chase.

 How do you produce Aqua Homo lovebirds?